-Our first HSV-based product candidate, CAN-3110, is in an ongoing investigator-sponsored Phase 1 clinical trial in recurrent HGG.
-This is an open-label, single center, dose-escalation clinical trial in patients who have failed standard of care.
-The primary endpoint of this clinical trial is to analyze the safety of CAN-3110 use in patients with recurrent HGG.
-No dose-limiting toxicities were observed in doses ranging from 1x10 to 1x10 PFU in half-log increments.
-51 patients have been treated.
+Our first HSV-based product candidate, CAN-3110, is in an ongoing investigator-sponsored phase 1b clinical trial in recurrent HGG.
+This is an open-label, dose-escalation clinical trial in patients who have failed SoC.
+The primary objective of this clinical trial is to analyze the safety of CAN-3110 use in patients with recurrent HGG.
+No dose-limiting toxicities were observed in doses ranging from 1x106 to 1x1010 PFU in half-log increments.
+More than 50 patients have been treated.